KWaniova/GraphQLPresentation/README.md

 ## App

+Simple front-end react app.
-Frontend simple react app - connected to server or SpaceX GraphQL API
+Can be connected to SpaceX GraphQL API or simple api written in python with strawberry.

 ## Server